When adhesives are used in Food Contact applications, they have to adhere to the relevant regulations for the country where they will be sold.

 Fresh produce stickers provide an array of regulatory challenges for manufacturers and packaging suppliers.
 The products can be complicated; a multilayer structures consisting of adhesive, substrate, plastics layers or paper material and printing ink.
 In some cases, they may also use a functional barrier to prevent migration of any of the constituents into the food product.

-Adhesives should not migrate from the label to the food product in significant quantities.
+Adhesives should not migrate from the lable to the food product in significant quantities

-Any of these materials may provide cause for concern when considering the suitability for use, and must be rigorously tested to ensure both inter-component compatibility and public safety.
+Any of these materials may provide cause for concern when considering the suitability for use, and must be rigorously tested to ensure both inter-component compatibility and minimal risk to the public.
 For plastics layers, the finished articles must comply with the overall migration limit (OML), specific migration limit (SML) and any other restrictions placed on the individual layers of each structure.

 Adhesives must be able to withstand the environmental demands of the supply chain